iredmail/docs/en_US/howto/use.a.bought.ssl.certificate.md

     Do NOT use key length smaller than `2048` bit, it's insecure.

 ```
-# openssl req -new -newkey rsa:2048 -nodes -keyout server.key -out server.csr
+# openssl req -new -newkey rsa:2048 -nodes -keyout privkey.pem -out server.csr
 ```

 This command will generate two files:

-* `server.key`: the private key for the decryption of your SSL certificate.
+* `privkey.pem`: the private key for the decryption of your SSL certificate.
 * `server.csr`: the certificate signing request (CSR) file used to apply for your SSL certificate. __This file is required by SSL certificate provider.__